ali-you/general-datetime-package/README.md

   dates.

 - **Parsing and Formatting:**
-  Create custom datetime (JalaliDatetime, HijriDatetime) instances from formatted strings and output a consistent string representation.
+  Create custom datetime (JalaliDateTime, HijriDateTime) instances from formatted strings and output a consistent string representation.

 ## Installation